 In the context of Covid-19, NGO activity continued in all centers which remained open.

 Access to waiting zones

-The list of NGOs accredited to send representatives to access the waiting zones, established by order of the Ministry of the Interior was last revised in May 2018 and will be valid until June 2021.
-It includes 10 organisations:
+The list of NGOs accredited to send representatives to access the waiting zones, established by order of the Ministry of the Interior was last revised in June 2021and will be valid until June 2024.
+It includes 9 organisations: